 Advantages of Taq DNA polymerase:

 - Efficiency: It is highly efficient.
-As it is reached at its optimum temperature, the thermostable polymerase becomes fully function and adds the nucleotide to the growing DNA strand.
+As it is reached at its optimum temperature, the thermostable polymerase becomes fully functional and adds nucleotides to the growing DNA strand.

 - The half-life of thermostable polymerase is higher than any other commercially available polymerase.
-Taq has a half-life more than 2 hours at temperate of 92°C.
+Taq has a half-life of more than 2 hours at a temperature of 92°C.

 Disadvantages of Taq DNA polymerase:

-- Low fidelity: Taq does not have 3’ to 5’ exonuclease proofreading activity so it is unable to correct mismatch nucleotide.
+- Low fidelity: Taq does not have 3’ to 5’ exonuclease proofreading activity, so it cannot correct mismatched nucleotides.

-- Unidirectional activity: Again, it has unidirectional activity from 5’ to 3’ therefore it cannot go back for base excision repair.
+- Unidirectional activity: Again, it has unidirectional activity from 5’ to 3’ therefore it can’t go back for base excision repair.

-- Bivalent cation requirement: The enzyme required cofactors for working properly.
-The Taq DNA polymerase always needs a Mg2+ ion as a cofactor.
+- Bivalent cation requirement: The enzyme requires cofactors to work efficiently.
+The Taq DNA polymerase always needs an Mg2+ ion as a cofactor.

-However, nowadays, high-fidelity Taq DNA polymerase, specific Taq DNA polymerase and High sensitive DNA polymerases are commercially available depending upon the type of PCR reaction.
+However, nowadays, high-fidelity Taq DNA polymerase, specific Taq DNA polymerase and high sensitive DNA polymerase are commercially available depending upon the type of PCR reaction.